-If you cut off the bottom of celery, or the tops of an onion, set them in a freezer safe bag and use them again to make veggie broth.
-Using every pieces of your food that you can really helps stretch your food budget!
+If you cut off the bottom of celery, or the tops of an onion, set them in a ffreezer-safebag and use them again to make veggie broth.
+Using every piece of your food that you can really help stretch your food budget!

 Extreme Cheapskates get their 15 minutes of fame, why not you?
 If you have a big social media presence, often times brands are happy to help supply free merchandise in exchange for a social media post.
 This is frequently done by bloggers, but definitely something everyone can take advantage of.
-See the best course to teach you how.
+How to grow your social media

 This is an old school cheapskate move I’ve seen since I was a kid.
 You take a towel and fold it to fit right next to the crack under your door to prevent air from seeping in or out.
 A very simple measure to take that may just help out a bit.

 If you live somewhere that gets crazy hot in the summer months, try opening your windows to get some cool air and a fresh breeze in.
 Put off turning on that air conditioner for as long as possible.